EdExperian1/Lighthouse100/README.md

 ### `yarn run perf`

-Builds the app in production mode and serves it on https://localhost using http2 - run a lighthouse audit to see 100
+Builds the app in production mode and serves it on https://localhost using http2<br>
+The build folder is ready to be deployed.<br>
+You may serve it with a static server:<br>

+yarn global add serve<br>
+serve -s build

+### `yarn run build`

+Builds the app for production to the `build` folder.<br>
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.<br>
+Your app is ready to be deployed!

+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `yarn run start`